ASkyeye/HandleMaster/README.md

 This bypasses some Anti-Cheats that use ObRegisterCallbacks to strip access rights from handles at creation time *cough* BattleEye *cough*

+## Processor:

+- HandleMaster currently only supports Intel processors due to the way address translation works.
+I plan to add support for AMD cpus in the near future (pull requests are welcome though).

 ## Supported Windows Versions:

 - Windows 7 SP1  (6.1.7601)